LunarSerenade/serenade-gif/README.md

 itself, or skip the version.
 You can also ask at any time with the **Check for Updates** button in the toolbar.

-Nothing is sent to us when it checks — it is an anonymous read of this repository's public release list.
+Nothing is sent to us when it checks. it is an anonymous read of this repository's public release list.

 ## What this repository holds